TwanoO67/ngx-admin-lte/README.md

 * *firstname*: string, First Name of the user
 * *lastname* : string, Last Name of the user
 * *email* : string, Email address of the user
-* *avatar_url* : string, URL for the user avatar, could be absolute or relative
+* *avatarUrl* : string, URL for the user avatar, could be absolute or relative
 * *creation_date* : string, timestamp of the creation of the user

 ### Message